christensenacademy/christensen-academy/modules/web-design-and-development-intro/textpages/web-standards.md

 It's important to think about the job a browser from the perspective a company or organization making it.

-Willing to accomodate bad code...
+* Willing to accomodate bad code...
+* Race to the latest and greatest
+* Breaking standards is compelling if it helps set your browser apart or somehow gives you an edge over the competition

 ###Why do we need Web standards?
 We need standards because the Web needs consistency to flourish.
 Webpages need to work the same across all browsers

 ###Who creates Web standards?
 The World Wide Web consortium...

 ###Conclusion